What PDN Target Impedance Means for PCB Designers

 - allow an analysis of PDN vias including what-ifs (see this article on power integrity for more information).

 If such an analysis reveals resonance peaks in a PDN exceeding the target impedance, corrections can be engineered in a virtual sandbox through the parametric study capabilities of the tool.
 For instance, adding virtual decaps, changing values and ESL of the capacitors, or even turning them OFF without the need for physical design changes in the PCB tool.
-Due to the very fast frequency domain simulation engine, changes in the impedance behaviour can be elaborated on the fly.
+Due to the very fast frequency domain simulation engine, changes in the impedance behavior can be elaborated on the fly.
 The embedded DC solver allows visualization of the current flow within the PDN for detailed investigations also.

 This concurrent PI analysis approach helps PCB designers to avoid over-engineering of a PDN.
 An overly cautious approach typically results in adding redundant capacitors and extra validation hours, which translate into unnecessary costs.

 As a final reminder, digital engineers should always keep in mind that the situation is often even worse than initially thought (→ Murphy’s law).
-Power integrity issues such as impedance resonance peaks negatively influence the signal integrity behaviour of boards.
+Power integrity issues such as impedance resonance peaks negatively influence the signal integrity behavior of boards.
 And in their nature as a (rather very large from the physical size of the structure) LC-resonator, a noisy PDN can easily become a strong parasitic EMI antenna.
 This underlines the importance to keep the PDN impedance number under control.

 - Eric Bogatin: Signal and Power Integrity simplified (Chapter 13)